godotengine/godot-contributing-docs/other/website.rst

 Contributing to the website
 ===========================

-The Godot website is organized and maintained with a git repository:
+The Godot website (`godotengine.org <https://godotengine.org>`__) is organized and maintained with a git repository:
 `github.com/godotengine/godot-website <https://github.com/godotengine/godot-website>`__.
-This includes not only the static content, informational pages and press material, but also all the articles on the blog.
+This includes the static content, informational pages and press material, as well as the articles on the blog.

 To contribute to it, please use our our regular `PR workflow <_doc_pr_workflow>`__.